Massively Parallel Computation on Embedded Planar Graphs: Introduction

 In this section, we start by showing a Las Vegas algorithm that computes an $r$-division of the input graph in $O(1)$ rounds, both expected and with high probability.
 We then use this to design recursive algorithms that solve various problems in expected $O(1)$ rounds with space $O(n^{2/3+\epsilon})$ for any constant $\epsilon > 0$.
 We explain why we need this much space below (usually, an algorithm with complexity $O(n^{1-\epsilon})$ can be modified by using recursion to get down to complexity $O(n^{\epsilon})$ for any constant $\epsilon>0$).

-\paragraph{Computing an $r$-division.} To compute an $r$-division, we execute our sublinear-time algorithm for $r$-divisions.
+\paragraph{Computing an $r$-division.} To compute an $r$-division, we make use of the sublinear-time algorithm for $r$-divisions.
 Specifically, we sample in parallel an appropriate number of edges and vertices, and we send them all to one machine.
 If we pick the number of sampled edges and vertices to be large enough, we then may execute the sublinear-time algorithm on this one machine.
 This results in an oracle that, given a vertex, returns the region the vertex belongs to.
 Moreover, the oracle does not perform any queries and only needs to know the coordinates of the vertex that we are querying.
 We set the parameters in such a way that the oracle fits onto one machine.
 We can now distribute the oracle to all machines using the broadcast trees.
 We can now, locally on each machine, determine which region some given vertex lies in.
 This allows us to move the edges around in such a way that each region in the $r$-division is stored on consecutive machines while any machine stores only edges belonging to only one region.

-\paragraph{Sketch of our algorithm for counting connected components.} We then use our algorithm for computing $r$-divisions to get algorithms for several classic graph problems.
+\paragraph{Sketch of our algorithm for counting connected components.} We now use our algorithm for computing $r$-divisions to get algorithms for several classic graph problems.
 For illustration, we sketch the simplest of our algorithms -- an algorithm for counting connected components in a graph.
-Note that under the $1$-vs-$2$-conjecture, one needs $\Omega(\log n)$ rounds for this problem without having the embedding.
+One of the ideas is that of (recursively) compressing a subgraph, to get a smaller graph, such that a solution on this compressed graph can be used to recover a solution on the bigger original graph.
+The main difference between our algorithms for different problems lies in how we compress a subgraph.
+The idea of compressing a subgraph is related to the approach of \citet{Eppstein1996} who use subgraph compression for graph properties (not parameters) in the context of dynamic algorithms for planar graphs.

 In order to make the recursion work, we solve a more general problem.
 Namely, we assume that we are given a graph $G$ with some subset of vertices $\nabla(G)$ that are \emph{marked}.
 We compute the number of connected components that have empty intersection with $\nabla(G)$ while we ``compress" the other components by computing a graph $G'$ with the following properties: it contains all vertices in $\nabla(G)$, it has $O(\nabla(G))$ vertices, and two vertices in $\nabla(G)$ are connected in $G'$ if and only if they are connected in $G$.